Businesses can't function without confidential information.

 - a client of a solicitor may provide witnesses with confidential communications for the purposes of preparing a witness statement

-- sales figures may be shares amongst the sale team of a business
+- sales figures may be shared amongst the sale team of a business

 That does not necessarily stop the information from being confidential information.

 When information is disclosed, and owner of the right of confidentiality fails to specify any restrictions on use, confidentiality is likely to be lost.
 Courts are not likely to prevent further disclosure unless the confider can show that the recipient should have known the limits on further use.